ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 # Mapping of TEEP Message Parameters to CBOR Labels {#tags}

-In COSE, maps use strings, negative integers, and unsigned integers as map keys.
+In COSE, arrays and maps use strings, negative integers, and unsigned integers as their keys.
 Integers are used for compactness of encoding.
 Since the word "key" is mainly used in its other meaning, as a cryptographic key, this specification uses the term "label" for this usage as a map key.